ksnortum/find-words-java/README.md

 If you have Java in your PATH, you can execute the jar file from the command line:

 	java -jar Scrabble-Words-0.0.x.jar

+## TODO ##

+* Validate that only one dot is in letters
+* Add ability to do two wild cards (dots)
+* Better progress bar when using wild cards
+* Add help and/or hover text
+* Add Starts With and Ends With options